practicusai/docs/docs/tutorial/predict.md

 - Select the model and click ok

 You will see the model location (URI) on screen.
-Although you can click ok to make the  predictions now, we strongly you load the model details (metadata) first.
+Although you can click ok to make the  predictions now, we strongly suggest you load the model details (metadata) first.

 - Click _Load_ to load model details